maschmi/maschmi.github.io/_posts/2024-04-07-seccardgame.md

 1. Collect your resources for the round
 2. Draw a card openly
    * Event, Oopsies and Lucky cards are kept on the board
-   * Attack cards are evaluate, if there is a matching target the attack strikes.
+   * Attack cards are evaluated, if there is a matching target the attack strikes.
 However, there may be cards allowing you to stop the attack immediately.
 3. Close Oopsies
    * Each Oopsie has a range of fix cost, you need to randomly determine a number in this range
    * You must take into account modifying cards which are open